wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
+= 3.2 (2010-04-20) =
+* NEW: Added theme#10, thx to <a href="http://www.serhatyolacan.com/">Serhat Yolaçan</a> for all the hard work!
+(CSS3 rounded edges, IE does not support that)
+* CHANGE: jQuery Colorbox plugin now adds necessary CSS class to all embedded images.
+* CHANGE: jQuery Colorbox plugin is now compatible to <a href="http://wordpress.org/extend/plugins/nextgen-gallery/">NextGEN Gallery</a>
+* CHANGE: <a href="http://www.vjucon.com/">Vedran Jurincic</a> updated the bosnian translation
+* NEW: Arabic translation by <a href="http://www.photokeens.com">Modar Soos</a>

+= 3.1 (2010-04-10) =
+* BUGFIX: Automatic hiding of embedded flash objects under Colorbox layer now works in Internet Explorer.
+* NEW: Added theme#9, a modified version of theme#4.
+* NEW: French translation by <a href="http://www.tolingo.com/">Tolingo Translations</a>
+* NEW: If auto colorbox is switched on, plugin now adds Colorbox functionality to every image regardless of position
+* CHANGE: <a href="http://www.serhatyolacan.com/">Serhat Yolaçan</a> updated the turkish translation.

 = 3.0.1 (2010-03-31) =
 * BUGFIX: Settings are NOW REALLY not overridden any more every time the plugin gets activated.